inTestiGator/pytest-blame/README.md

 [![made-with-python](http://img.shields.io/badge/Made%20with-Python-orange.svg)](
 https://www.python.org/)

-A pytest pluggin that helps developer to find the most recent commit that passed test case
+A pytest pluggin that helps developers build succesful test cases by providing them with GitHub commit information when their test cases fail.

 ## Basic Features

-Read locally commits and print out with pytest plugin
+After `pytest-blame` has been successfully installed run pytest with the `--track` flag and you will see a report containing GitHub information at the top of your pytest report. `pytest-blame` will display the number of test cases that passed in the latest commit to GitHub, so you can compare it with your current rate.

 ## Additional Features